-By the spring of 1776, Howe found it necessary to evacuate Boston.
-He sailed for New York, landing on Staten Island on July 3.
-During the waning days of summer, Captain Wolfe's company battled through Brooklyn and Harlem Heights and up to White Plains.
-They fought alongside the notably kilted 42nd Royal Highland Regiment, who upheld their reputation for ferocity throughout the successful three month campaign.
-Howe then proceeded to set up winter garrisons in New Jersey.
+During the waning days of summer, Captain Wolfe's Company battled through Brooklyn and Harlem Heights and up to White Plains.
+They fought alongside the famously kilted 42nd Royal Highland Regiment, who upheld their reputation for ferocity throughout the successful three month campaign.
+Howe then proceeded to set up, perhaps prematurely, a number of winter garrisons in New Jersey, stretching from the port town of Perth Amboy, where Captain Wolfe was stationed, to New Brunswick where the Royal Highlanders encamped, and as far as Burlington, NJ, where Germanspeaking Hessian mercenaries, under the command of General Charles Cornwallis, camped upon the Delaware River.